follmann/middleman-favicon-maker/README.md

 ```

 ### Advanced config
 Using all configuration options.
-The template_dir/output_dir require absolute paths.
-You can use multiple template files that suit the different resolutions better. ```format``` and ```size``` are optional and only required when the size of the icon and/or the file format is not encoded in the filename.
+The `template_dir` and `output_dir` require absolute paths.
+You can use multiple template files that suit the different resolutions better. `format` and `size` are optional and only required when the size of the icon and/or the file format is not encoded in the filename.
 Multiple resolutions in one file is only supported for the .ico format.

 ``` ruby
 configure :build do